-As the holiday season approaches (yes, it’s coming!), businesses need to prepare their customers for any interruptions or changes to their hours of operations.
-We’ve put together this guide to best practices for communicating holiday store hours to help you maximize business success during this hectic time.
+The holiday season is once again upon us.
+In light of the COVID-19 pandemic, it’s even more critical for businesses to alert their customers to changes in store hours and updated COVID-19 requirements or services.
+We’ve put together this guide of best practices for communicating holiday store hours and procedures to help you maximize business success during this hectic time.

-Some of these may sound like common sense, but there are many reasons to use every tool and method possible to communicate your holiday hours to your customers.
+Some of these may sound like common sense, but there are many reasons to use every tool and method possible to communicate your holiday hours and COVID procedures to your customers.
 Consider these points:

 - It takes minimal time and effort.